-Northwood develops its curricula in response to the needs of enterprise in the global economy.
+Northwood University develops its curricula in response to the needs of enterprise in the global economy.
 Northwood University's curricula offer the most up-to-date programs and information.
+Today many of our programs have industry-recognized certifications embedded in the required coursework.
 Practicing business professionals come to the classroom equipped with the most current relevant example of what is transpiring in today's business world.
 Graduates of Northwood University obtain a solid understanding of business with practical, useful management and leadership skills.